Estradiol: 7 things you should know

 1. How it works

-- Estradiol is the principal intracellular human estrogen.
+- Estradiol is the main type of estrogen that circulates naturally in humans.
 In women with menstrual periods, 70 to 500mcg of natural estradiol is secreted daily, depending on the phase of the menstrual cycle.
 After menopause, the adrenal cortex secretes a precursor to estrogen called androstenedione, which is converted by peripheral tissues into estrone, which is the most abundant circulating estrogen in postmenopausal women.